kalininalab/DataSAIL/docs/workflow/solvers.rst

 .. _solver-label:

 With the default installation settings, DataSAIL supports SCIP.
-This is a free solver that performed good in our analysis.
+This is a free solver that performed best among the free solvers during development.
 Additional solvers are supported upon user installation.
 All installation steps shall be executed in the conda-environment that also contains DataSAIL.
 Below, we describe the installation steps for the supported solvers.

 .. note::
     The installation of the solvers is not part of the DataSAIL installation.
 We provide the installation steps here